rickmak/todo-android/README.md

 ## Tasks, with priority:

+1. Show m eyou can read code and produce good clean code
 1. Fix the above bugs
 1. The `ToDoItemAdapter` event binding and rendering is mixed up, try to separate them
 1. Any refractoring you think will make the code better

 ## Constraint

-- You are not allow to import extenal library
+- You are not allow to import external library
 - Time limits is 1 hr

 ## Evalation